Akronae/nestjs-openapi-validation/README.md

 import { NestFactory } from '@nestjs/core';
 import { DocumentBuilder, SwaggerModule } from '@nestjs/swagger';
 import { OpenApiValidationPipe } from 'nestjs-openapi-validation';
-// This is automatically generated thanks to the @nestjs/swagger plugin
+// This is automatically generated thanks to @nestjs/swagger plugin
 // defined in nest-cli.json
 import metadata from './metadata';
 import { AppModule } from './app.module';